patrick-crawford/WEB422-Backup/notes/intro-web-services.md

 This led to the *de facto* standardization of [SOAP XML web services](https://en.wikipedia.org/wiki/SOAP).
 Often described as "big web services", or "legacy web services", SOAP XML web services are the implementation of [remote procedure calls](https://en.wikipedia.org/wiki/Remote_procedure_call) on the web.
 This kind of web service typically has one specific endpoint address, and requestors must create and send a data package (which conforms to a data format named SOAP), and then process the response (which also conforms to SOAP).

 However, other efforts took advantage of the web and its existing features and benefits.
 In other words, they simply followed the [HTTP specification](https://tools.ietf.org/html/rfc7230) and its *ex post facto* architecture definition, to create true and pure web services.
 These kinds of web services, often termed "Web API", "RESTful web services", or "HTTP services", exploded in use and popularity from about 2005 onwards, and are now the preferred design approach.

-NOTE: in addition to REST programming using HTTP, a number of other protocols and approaches have become popular in recent years, especially with the rise of mobile and low-power Internet of Things (IoT) network devices.
-Specifically [gRPC](https://grpc.io/) for remote procedure calls and [GraphQL](https://graphql.org/) for creating custom queries of data sources on the server.
-REST APIs continue to be the most popular, and will be our focus in this course, but it's good to be aware of trends in the industry.

 <br>